Options for Any Occasion During the Holidays.

 Sharp White Mac and Cheese Bake (Vegan)

 Let’s be honest, kids don’t necessarily like (or don’t want to try) many of the traditional holiday favorites, so we need something that we can fall back on for them.
-This Sharp White Mac and Cheese from Veggies Don’t Bite is what you’re looking for.
+This Sharp White Mac and Cheese from Veggies Don’t Bite is what you’re looking for and will quickly become one of your favorite healthy holiday recipes.
 The Cheese Sauce itself is to die for!!
 While you can leave out the cashews to make it nut-free, and you can use gluten-free bread, I made the recipe exactly as is because I knew my youngest wouldn’t be having any.
 I will definitely be making it again with those variations so that he can try it as well.

 Note: I did not have chickpea miso, so I used coconut aminos instead to give the sauce a little sharper taste.
 I simply omitted the miso in the actual Bake recipe, and it worked fine.